Azure/azure-sdk-for-cpp/CONTRIBUTING.md

 </tr>
 <tr>
 <td>BUILD_TESTING</td>
 <td>Generates Unit Test for compilation.
-CMake will automatically download and build g-test.<br>After Compiling, use `ctest` to run Unit Test. <br> <strong>Note:</strong> This CMake option is meant for unit testing only for contributors, and the SDK built with this flag on is not supported for production use. </td>
+CMake will automatically download and build g-test.<br>After Compiling, use `ctest` to run Unit Test. <br> <strong>Note:</strong> The BUILD_TESTING option is provided only for contributors to this repo to perform unit testing.
+The flag should NEVER be enabled in production code and the use of it in such situations is NOT supported. </td>
 <td>OFF</td>
 </tr>
 <tr>